thisisrobertr/webstereo/README.md

 ---

 ## III.
 Considerations and Notes
-- While there is support for using a password to access WebStereo (it can be enabled and disabled in configuration), it is very much designed for a single-user environment.
+- Webstereo supports using a password for authentication but not a username; it is very much designed for a single-user environment.

 - At present, supported audio formats include the following: AAC/M4A, MP3, AIFF/AIFC, FLAC, WAVE, and OGG.
 If possible, metadata will be extracted from the files, otherwise file/folder names and such will be used to guess at title, artist, album, and track number.

 - Currently, there is no built-in mechanism for importing new audio; adding songs means modifying the filesystem and rebuilding the entire database.

 - Despite my best efforts to date, WebStereo has not moved beyond its origins as a tool I wrote to fulfill a personal need - there are still several missing features and imperfections in it.
 Please take it in that context.
+Eventually, I joined the herd on Spotify, and development on this program has by and large stopped.